imaginevision/wf_interface/intrerface.md

   update camera status

 Supported Params:
-  config_name=value   // config_name is just like those in getconfig
+  config_name=value   // you can find the config_name in getconfig interface

 Return Value:
   OK